Judopay/DotNetSDK/Readme.md

 ```

 ## Next steps
-The judo .NET library supports additional features and a range of customization options.
+The Judo .NET library supports additional features and a range of customization options.
 For more information about this SDK see our wiki documentation as well as our public documentation.